Automorphisms of local fields of period $p$ and nilpotent class $<p$: The groups and

-Note that it is not easy to control a choice of lifts $h_{<p}$ because the right-hand side of \eqref{E2.1a} contains highly non-trivial Campbell-Hausdorff operation $\circ $.
-In Subsection \ref{S3} we resolve this problem by using the procedure of linearization.
+\begin{remark} It is not easy to control the lifts $h_{<p}$ because condition \eqref{E2.2} contains highly non-trivial the Campbell-Hausdorff operation $\circ $.
+In Section \ref{S3} we resolve this problem by introducing the procedure of linearization. \end{remark}